waterparkpolo/Done-Projects/README.md

 This repository includes projects and files written in:

-Python C HTML & CSS & JavaScript
+Python, C, HTML, CSS & JavaScript

  Project Highlights
 Here are a few highlights from this repository:

-Python Scripts – Automation tools, data parsers, and small-scale applications showcasing Pythonic principles and practical solutions.
+Python Scripts – Automation tools and small-scale applications showcasing Pythonic principles and practical solutions.

 C Programs – Memory-efficient and optimized code demonstrating knowledge of pointers, data structures, and low-level operations.